Session 1: May 6-May 18th

 Luan Joy Sherman: Queering Masculinity

-For too long the language we have had available to express ourselves, our personal truth; our self-bodily-physical awareness, has been inadequate, false, or arbitrary.
+For too long, we have been conditioned to express ourselves, our personal truth; our self-bodily-physical awareness, within a toxic structure.
 It limits and contains complex beings within a narrow binary system; male, female, boy, girl, he/she, etc., designed to produce self-conscious behavior and an unhealthy desire to police the behavior of others.
 I suffer, you suffer, we all suffer.
-This pedagogy of rigid gender expression and misogyny is virtually invisible until you violate its borders and the whole system begins to reveal itself.
+This pedagogy of rigid gender expression appears "invisible" until you violate its borders and the whole system begins to reveal itself.

 James Williams and Chelsea Ragan: Black & White